 Always Use Basecoat and Topcoat

 While starting and ending with base and topcoat tacks extra time onto a manicure, they're important steps that shouldn't be skipped.
 "Applying base and topcoat is critical to preventing chipping or cracking for a lasting manicure," Dunne says.
 "Basecoat is what allows the coats to adhere to your nails and topcoat is what seals it all in."
 Dunne recommends reapplying your topcoat every other day to prevent your nail polish from cracking.
+We love OPI's Natural Nail Base Coat for its ability to prevent stains and prolong a manicure or pedicure, and the Seche Vite Dry Fast Top Coat ($6) for its intense shine and ultra-glossy finish.

 Don't Let Your Polish Touch Your Cuticles